vidurkhanal/infuse/README.md

 **Infuse** is the gateway between your app and hosted LLMs.
-It streamlines API requests to dozens of hosted LLMs with a standarized RESTful API.
+It streamlines API requests to dozens of hosted LLMs with a standarized RESTful API. <br><br>

 ✅&nbsp; **Load balance** across multiple models, providers, and keys <br> ✅&nbsp; **Fallbacks** make sure your app stays resilient  <br>